li4520/GPX-Heatmap/README.md

 I modified the code to include the ability to filter GPX files by years.
 Click command option to include --year.
 Please see examples below.

-This is a form of https://github.com/TomCasavant/GPXtoHeatmap
+This is a fork of https://github.com/TomCasavant/GPXtoHeatmap